BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Our modern world is so complex that it is virtually impossible for any single individual to comprehensively make sense of all that occurs.
 As a result, we heavily rely on the concept of second-order observation, and there is no shame in acknowledging this fact.
 Turning to experts and authorities, provided that their authority is derived from genuine competence, is necessary.
-However, it's crucial to subject these authorities to scrutiny and verification.
+However, it's crucial to subject these authorities to scrutiny and verification and to be aware that their observation has always a blind spot.

 Nothing in what I've stated here should be misconstrued as a defense of the political system.
 Lobbyism, which is sometimes indistinguishable from outright corruption, represents a significant issue.